nrjess/twitter-sna/README.md

       (edgelists and nodelists).
     - `dynamic_visualizations.RMD` This script creates a dynamic visualization that shows the changes in the network over time.
+    - `path_visualizations.RMD` This script creates a visualizations of paths to explore the influence of individuals in a dynamic network.
     - `sentiment analysis.RMD` This script codes tweets for sentiment for use in influence models.
 This example codes for positive and negative sentiments but tweets can be coded in many other ways.